 However, here’s a method of cooking which I’ve found transforms them into something completely different.
 Crunchy, with golden crispy edges and flavoured with ginger and sesame seeds, there’s absolutely nothing stinky about these little beauties!

 Continue reading “Christmas Dinner Recipe: Ginger & Sesame Brussels Sprouts”

 Here’s the second in the recipe series for the easy, prep-ahead Veggie & Vegan Christmas Dinner.
-Today, we’re looking at arguably the most important part of any festive feast, the roast potatoes.
+Today, we’re looking at arguably the most important part of any festive feast, perfectly crispy vegan roast potatoes.

 There’s nothing fancy or high-tech going on here, just a simple but failsafe method for crispy roast potatoes, infused with traditional flavours of garlic and rosemary.